mcclaskey/batch_niistats/README.md

 ```
 full\path\to\your.nii,V
 ```
-where V indicates the volume number using 1-based indexing, e.g. `path\to\my.nii,1` for the first volume of my.nii.
+where V is an integer that indicates the volume number using 1-based indexing, e.g. `path\to\my.nii,1` for the first volume of my.nii.

 Support for SPM syntax is intended to facilitate copying to and from SPM but is otherwise not recommended.
 If you define filenames in this way, omit single quotations at the start and end of each string that are sometimes retained during SPM copy/paste. `batch_niistats.py` will not strip single quotations from file paths because they could theoretically be part of the file name.